thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 └──────────────┘       └────────────────┘       └──────────────┘
 ```

-As you can see here, a many-to-many relationship is just the composition of two one-to-many relationships with an associative entity in the middle.
-We'll talk more about this kind entity a bit.
+As you can see here, a many-to-many relationship is the combination of two one-to-many relationships connected to an associative entity in the middle.
+We'll talk more about associative entities in a bit.

 ### Exercise